mr4tt/zotbot/README.md

 - [How different languages laugh online](https://restofworld.org/2023/how-people-laugh-online/) - Laughter is universal, but lol is not.

 - [Why Are Hyperlinks Blue | The Mozilla Blog](https://blog.mozilla.org/en/internet-culture/why-are-hyperlinks-blue-revisited/) - Why we need to revisit the origin of blue hyperlink While musing over my recently published article, Why are hyperlinks blue, I was left feeling a bit blue

-- [Banana Ducks of Dubai](https://yousaydubai.com/2018/07/18/banana-ducks-of-dubai/) - They are just silly.
-No apparent real purpose.
-When I first saw the BANANA DUCKS of downtown Dubai, I thought that perhaps they were marking some slippery parts of the pavement – ?
-But no,…

 - [Deliberate Grieving](https://www.lesswrong.com/posts/gs3vp3ukPbpaEie5L/deliberate-grieving-1) - This post is hopefully useful on its own, but begins a series ultimately about grieving over a world that might (or, might not) be doomed.  …